True North Kitchen

 • Remove the bowl from the mixer and cover with plastic wrap.
 Let the dough rise at room temperature for an hour or until doubled in size.

-• Preheat the oven to 375 degrees and set the oven rack in the middle position.
+• Preheat the oven to 375 degrees F. and set the oven rack in the middle position.
 Grease two 9 x 5 inch loaf pans and set aside.
 Lightly flour a clean countertop or work surface.

 • Scrape the dough out onto the work surface and divide into two halves.
 Working with one half at a time, pat the dough out into a rectangle that is about 1 inch thick and 8 inches wide.
 Roll the rectangle lengthwise into a loaf shape.
 Pinch the seam together and fold the ends under to meet the seam, pinching the spot where the ends and the bottom of the loaf meet.
 Place the loaf into one of the prepared loaf pans, seam side down, and cover lightly with plastic wrap.
 Repeat with the remaining half of the dough.
 Let the loaves rise until they begin to extend over the edge of the loaf pan, about 45 minutes at room temperature.